xiaoa0/Data-Structures/github_pages/ap-prep.md

 - 23: Shold be D, I thought A was a valid answer because I didn't count the decimal places (only saw messages hovering in middle 3 range).
 Characters per message has a more defined trend.

 ### Reflection
 This score was still fairly good, but I need to review the College Board's pseudocode guide.
 I missed several questions due to my unfamiliarity with the syntax.
-Until 5/3 I will have to focus on polishing my Create Task.
+Based on my previous quizzes, I also need to review the Internet and Data units.
+However, until 5/3 I mainly be focusing on polishing my Create Task.